 When I was a little girl, my mother gave piano and voice lessons in her home studio.
-One of my fondest memories is lying on the beautiful area rug on the studio floor as Mom taught her young students.
+One of my fondest memories is lying on the beautiful area rug on the floor as Mom taught her young students.
 I’d listen, read a picture book, and lose myself in the rug’s colorful patterns and luxurious texture.

 My affection for textiles has lasted all my life, and I’ve avidly collected them on my travels to Mexico, Japan, Nepal, and Greece.
 I learned to weave in college, and afterwards went to Japan to study the art of silk kimono weaving, kasuri (tying and dyeing threads in intricate patterns before weaving), and natural indigo dyeing.
-I wove for many years after that, then a career in graphic arts, and a family, put my weaving on hold for a time.

 — Kathy Marty